Pseudonym-Tim/Postal-III-Dev-Toolkit/README.md

 # Postal3Devtoolkit
-This is a little "toolkit" I compiled together in one convenient bundle for people who are into Postal 3 modding.
-It includes: The Postal 3 SDK, an overhauled debugging menu (debugsystemui panel), and some useful batch scripts.
+This is a little "toolkit" I compiled together in one convenient bundle for people who are into Postal 3 modding, but intended mainly for Catharsis Reborn testers.
+It includes: A copy of the Postal 3 SDK, an overhauled debugging menu (debugsystemui panel), and some useful batch scripts.

 To install the debugging menu overhaul, copy and replace the DebugOptions.txt to (root)/core/scripts and overwrite.
 Call the menu by typing "debugsystemui" in the console.